 Can you describe your weekly coursework for your major?

-Is there anything you felt your major’s department did especially well or poorly?
+Is there anything you feel your major’s department did especially well or poorly?

 How would you describe the learning environment?
 Do you think it’s particularly competitive or collaborative?

-What is your favorite class in your major?
+What has been your favorite class you’ve taken for your major?

-What is your least favorite class in your major?
+What has been your least favorite class you’ve taken for your major?

-How was managing your sport and your coursework?
+How was managing both your sport and your coursework?

 On and Around Campus